Dotnet to Fidelity Concurrency

 return result1 + result2

-}Through the CCS intrinsics described above, these computation expressions are transformed at compile time into continuation-passing style, then progressively lowered to optimal machine code for your target platform.
-No thread pool, no runtime overhead - just direct control flow that the hardware understands.
+Through the CCS intrinsics described above, these computation expressions are designed to transform at compile time into continuation-passing style, then lower progressively to machine code for the target platform.
+The design carries no thread pool and no runtime overhead, leaving direct control flow that the hardware understands.

 Platform Configuration: Just Below the Waterline